Alkesst/pytelbot/README.md

 ```

-Is requiered to use this code, because the service will start immediatly when the rpi turns on, so, we need to
+It is requiered to use the following code, because the service will start immediatly when the rpi turns on, so, we need to
 check if there is internet conection before trying to pull from git.
 ```sh
 STATE=$(ping -q -w 1 -c 1 `ip r | grep default | cut -d ' ' -f 3` > /dev/null && echo ok || echo error)